Girtablulu/Packaging-Guide/README.md

 - Having just once example not multible to less confuse stuff
 - Agrement to similar word usage (exampl. diff/patch)

+# Questions:
+- structure of the file(s) okay?
+- missing stuff?

 # Proposed structure

 ## Generell information about the infrastuctur we are using (link to another file?)